Society of Food Chemistry

 Position papers and statements of the LChG Board as well as joint position papers and statements of the Board with other institutions can be found under "LChG position papers and statements".

-The Board of the LChG would like to make membership in our society even more attractive for young colleagues, in addition to the many advantages it already offers.
-He has therefore decided that new student members will receive a one-time free ticket to the German Food Chemists' Day during the period of their student membership in the LChG.
-You can use it to determine the year of your participation in the Food Chemists Day yourself.
-This should make it easier for young academics to gain their first experience with scientific Conferences and to make the first contacts that will later be indispensable for successful professional activity.
+The Board of the LChG (German Food Chemistry Society) aims to make membership in our society even more attractive, especially for young colleagues, in addition to the many advantages it already offers.
+Therefore, it has decided that newly joining student members will receive a one-time free ticket to the German Food Chemistry Conference during the period of their student membership in the LChG.
+They can thus choose the year they wish to attend the conference themselves.
+This is intended to make it easier for young scientists to gain initial experience with scientific Conferences and to establish the first contacts that will be essential for a successful professional career later on.

-represented by one member each.
-In addition, there are the chairman and the deputy who come alternately from different areas, as well as the editor-in-chief of the magazine food chemistry and a representative of the WG JLC. more
+Each is represented by one member.
+In addition, there are the Chair and the Deputy, who alternate between different fields, as well as the editor-in-chief of the journal food chemistry and a representative of the WG JLC.

 more